sp-merrow/python_blackjack/README.md

 Current WIPS:
--Ironing out bugs in finishGame method in class Game, sometimes displays wrong win status -Fixing bug in play method in class Dealer, sometimes passes a 0 as hand point value to dealer_logic.py -Fixing minor graphical glitch when player has split and 2nd hand goes bust
+-Ironing out bugs in finishGame method in class Game, sometimes displays wrong win status (hopefully fixed this by changing finishGame method from dict based to list based) -Fixing bug in play method in class Dealer, sometimes passes a 0 as hand point value to dealer_logic.py -Fixing minor graphical glitch when player has split and 2nd hand goes bust